 “Indifference would be such a relief,” Tommy said.
 (65-66)

 The Ballad of Black Tom is a quick read at 149 pages, but you don’t have to finish in one go because there’s a stopping point in the middle when the perspective shifts from Tester’s point of view to Malone’s, a detective.
 I do think this book—technically a novella—accomplishes its goal in retelling a Lovecraft story in a modern way, but I’m not sure it entirely succeeds as a “corrective” to Lovecraft.
 While Tester and his father come alive as individuals, the group of immigrants that Suydam invites to his mansion is a faceless bunch.
 None of them speak or are described individually; they share a single reaction to Suydam’s pitch.
-It’s one thing that Suydam treats them as a group with a single viewpoint—it could be a flaw in his character—but it’s strange that the narrative itself treats them this way, especially when it’s trying to be separate from Lovecraft’s style.
+It’s one thing that Suydam treats them as a group with a single viewpoint—it shows a flaw in his character—but it’s strange that the narrative itself treats them this way, especially when it’s trying to be separate from Lovecraft’s style.
 And, to be clear, while Suydam promises relief (about which everyone might feel similarly), he also promises to be a “righteous ruler,” to which you would expect a level of dissent, but only Tester has a unique opinion.
 (76)

 On the whole, though, The Ballad of Black Tom succeeds in being a compelling story that offers a new perspective and take on Lovecraft— LaValle could put his spin on all Lovecraft’s works and I’d read them.
 Despite a few serious moments, this is an entertaining read.
 There are rumblings of a TV show, which is hard to imagine because some moments seem like they won’t translate to the screen, but visual effects get better every year.